phamquiluan/parallel/README.md

 # GNU Parallel Demo

 I demo how to use `cpulimit` and `parallel` commands to process multiple datasets in a parallel manner.
+The main Python processing code for each dataset is located in the `main.py` file.
+The `submit-job.sh` file will find all the datasets and parallize the `main.py` file.

 ## Installation

 You need to install `cpulimit` and `parallel` package.
-If you do not have the sudo permissions, please ask the admin to do so.
+If you do not have the sudo permission, please ask the admin to install the packages.

 ```bash
 sudo apt update -y